Introduction to Science

 About the tutor

-Dr David Stokes received his PhD from the flagship John Innes Institute and currently manages a cross-disciplinary research programme at Imperial College London.
-He has previously run a number of adult education courses and has been heavily involved in events and activities aimed at engaging the public in the exciting world of STEAM (Science, Technology, Engineering, Arts and Mathematics), organising events such as research festivals at the Science Museum London, and hands-on science weekends.
+Dr David Stokes received his PhD from the flagship John Innes Institute and currently works for the Cleft Lip and Palate Association (CLAPA).
+Previously, David managed a cross-disciplinary research programme at Imperial College London.
+David has run a number of adult education courses and has been heavily involved in events and activities aimed at engaging the public in the exciting world of STEAM (Science, Technology, Engineering, Arts and Mathematics), organising events such as research festivals at the Science Museum London, and hands-on science weekends.
 David is the founder of the Medway Science Centre Partnership, a voluntary collective aiming to set up a hands-on science hub in Medway, Kent.

 Imperial College undergraduates and postgraduates may, if they wish, acquire 2 ECTS credits after successfully completing their Evening Class.
 To qualify, a student must attend the classes regularly and pass a test at the end of the second term.
 Students will be invited to apply in the second term to take the test.